mohamedbassel24/Vending-machine-APIs/README.md

-# Building a Restful API for Vending Machine with (Create, Retrieve, Update, Delete) APIs for User and Product Models with Node.js, Express and MongoDB #
+# Building a Restful API for Vending Machine with Node.js, Express and MongoDB #

-Mongoose is an ODM (Object Document Mapping) tool for Node.js and MongoDB.
-It helps you convert the objects in your code to documents in the database and vice versa.

 ## Prerequisites:
 Please install MongoDB in your machine if you have not done already.
 Checkout the official MogngoDB installation manual for any help with the installation.